 To access z/OS data from a PC, you must know the hostname of the z/OS server and the sharename of the data.
 In the example below, the hostname is mvs1.centers.ihost.com and the sharename is shareroot.
 In addition, you may need to specify a userid and password.
-In the example below, the userid is shara01 and the password is firstpw.
-This assigns drive letter z: to the data represented by shareroot.

-z/OS SMB server configuration files
+In the example below, the userid is shara01 and the z/OS SMB server configuration files